Tropical methods for building real space sextics with totally real tritangent planes: Local lifting multiplicities for tropical 4-valent tritangents

-For bidegree reasons, this leg contains a second tangency point $P'$ between $\Lambda$ and $\Gamma$ in its relative interior, which can be of types (2a') or (3c').
-Using \autoref{lm:type2Horiz} and~\autoref{pr:Prop5.2Corrected}, we see that the local equations at this second tangency point determines a unique expression for $\bar{n}/\bar{d}$.
+For bidegree reasons, the positive horizontal leg of $\Lambda$ contains a second tangency point $P'$ in its relative interior, which can be of types (1a'), (2a') or (3c').
+We neglectic the first case if $\Lambda$ lifts.
+Using \autoref{lm:type2Horiz} and~\autoref{pr:Prop5.2Corrected}, we see that the local equations at $P'$ determines a unique expression for $\bar{n}/\bar{d}$.
 Furthermore, its value is a rational function of the initial forms of the coefficients of $\sextic$ involved in $(P')^{\vee}$.
 Since $e^{\vee}\neq (P')^{\vee}$, our genericity assumptions on $\sextic$ imply the triple $(\Lambda, P, P')$ cannot lift over $\overline{\K}$ to a classical triple $(\ell, p, p')$. \end{proof}

 Next, we discuss the remaining multiplicity two cases, namely, types (4a') and (6a').
 We treat them together, with the same methods used in the proof of~\autoref{pr:4a6aWithAdjacentLeg}, since two of the legs adjacent to the vertex of $\Lambda$ will contain the remaining two tangency points $P'$ and $P''$, which are necessarily distinct.
 In addition, the bidegree of $\Gamma$ forces $P'$ and $P''$ to lie in different legs of $\Lambda$.